kibook/pmms/README.md

 - Dynamic sound attenuation based on whether the player and phonograph are in the same interior room.

-- Optional "phonograph" filter can be applied to any audio.
+- Optional filter can be applied to any audio.

 - Show video on a screen displayed above the phonograph.